 Ivacy VPN’s infrastructure

-The VPN servers page actually lists 793 VPN servers, so I'll go with that.
+The page lists 793 VPN servers, so I’ll go with that.
 To clarify, 793 VPN servers is not a bad number at all.
 But the inconsistency in numbers looks like a feeble marketing attempt.
 Most VPN providers follow similar tactics without providing all server hostnames.

 Ivacy does provide a list of VPN server hostnames, though.